 Some crafters believe that you should apply a sealant to your ADC projects as soon as they have dried up.
 They believe that this prevents water contamination.

 That is not necessarily the case.
-You don´t have to seal a piece on the same day that it is completed.
-You can finish and leave it to dry for a couple of days and then apply the sealant and paints later when you have time.
+You don’t have to seal a piece on the same day that it is completed.
+Just finish and leave it to dry for a couple of days and then apply the sealant and paints later when you have time.

 Air Dry Clay is generally used for beginner crafting and decorative pieces.
 It is used to learn how to work with clay before you can move on to more complex, handy projects.

 However, that does not mean you can’t make beautiful artwork and handy projects with ADC.
-As long as you use a proper sealant to make it waterproof, Air Dry Clay can be used for a wide variety of useful projects.
+Air Dry Clay can be used for a wide variety of useful projects as long as you use a proper sealant to make it waterproof.

 Sealing your ADC projects is fairly easy and necessary if you want your craft to last for a long time.